 print(f"median ≈ {mean:.3f}, 95% CI [{lo:.3f}, {hi:.3f}]")

-Machine Learning: Why Ensembles Win
+Machine Learning: The Statistical Basis for Ensembles

-Finance: Portfolio Math and Time Scaling
+Finance: Portfolio Mathematics and Time Scaling

-When the CLT Fails (and Why It Matters)
+When the CLT Fails and Why It Matters

 Heavy-Tailed Distributions